Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Discussion

 \subsubsection{Efficiency of intESN}

-The proper evaluation of the computational efficiency of the proposed intESN approach requires reference implementation design and detailed benchmarking tests.
-Here we support our efficiency claims by simplified execution time measurements performed in Matlab.
-We used our Matlab implementations of both networks for the trajectory association task (Section \ref{sect:perf:trajectory}) with $N=300$ neurons to compare the times of projecting data and executing a reservoir.
+In principle, evaluation of the computational efficiency of the proposed intESN could be done even in a simplistic manner using only a computer.
+For example, we have performed the initial assessment by simplified execution time measurements with Matlab.
+We used our Matlab implementations of both networks for the trajectory association task (Section~\ref{sect:perf:trajectory}) with $N=300$ neurons to compare the times of projecting data and executing a reservoir.
 ESN was implemented using 32-bit float type (type \textit{single} in Matlab) while intESN was implemented using 8-bits integer type (type \textit{int8} in Matlab).
-On average, the time required by intESN was 3.9 times less than that of ESN.
+On average, the time required by intESN was $3.9$ times less than that of ESN.
+Thus, even the training time needed for convergence with intESN is shorter than that of ESN because intESN is much faster when it comes to projecting data and executing a reservoir while the time for estimating the readout matrix would be the same for both networks.

+Section~\ref{sect:fpga} presented the proper evaluation of the computational efficiency of the proposed intESN approach and the conventional ESN using the FPGA board.
+The hardware implementation of intESN was compared to two reference implementations: software ESN and hardware ESN.
+The detailed benchmarking tests have supported our claims about the efficiency of intESN.
+It is also worth noting that the efficiency gains of the intESN would be less relative to the ring-based ESN as essentially both networks use the same efficient mechanism for reservoir's connectivity.